abpframework/abp/docs/en/tutorials/todo/single-layer/index.md

 }
 ````

-This is a single-part quick-start tutorial to build a simple todo application with the ABP Framework.
+This is a single-part quick-start tutorial to build a simple todo application with the ABP.
 Here's a screenshot from the final application:

 ![todo-list](../images/todo-list.png)